 The Municipal Employees' Retirement System is composed of a Retirement Fund and an Administration Fund.
 As provided in Section 7-426 of the General Statutes, the Retirement Fund was divided into two parts, namely, Fund A and Fund B. However, Public Act 93-356 formally eliminated Fund A as an option in the Municipal Employees Retirement Act.
-As of June 30, 2001, Fund A had no active employees enrolled and one retired employee receiving benefits.
-This individual was an employee of a municipality that is no longer a member of the Municipal Employees' Retirement System.
+As of June 30, 2003, the Fund A had neither active employees enrolled nor any retired employees receiving benefits, as a result of the death, in September 2002, of the Fund's one remaining member.
+The Fund A was closed in accordance with Public Act No. 93-356 and the balance of the Fund's assets were transferred to the Municipal Employees' Retirement System Fund B.

-As of June 30, 2001, municipalities and housing authorities with 8,233 enrolled active employees were participants in Fund B. As of that date, benefits were being paid from Fund B to 4,572 retired employees or to their survivors.
-This represented net increases of 422 active participants and 338 benefit recipients during the 1999-2000 and 2000-2001 fiscal years, respectively.
+As of June 30, 2003, municipalities and housing authorities with 8,420 enrolled active employees were participants in Fund B. As of that date, benefits were being paid from Fund B to 4,743 retired employees or to their survivors.
+This represented net increases of 187 active participants and 171 benefit recipients during the 2001-2002 and 2002-2003 fiscal years, respectively.